patrinoua/my-happy-road/readme.md

 reading sad books or... thinking too much!_

 ### Circumstantially depressed
-There have been other periods, where was a bigger darkness in my head and I felt blue [add blue drawing here].
+There have been other periods, where was a bigger darkness in my head and I felt [blue](https://www.youtube.com/watch?v=68ugkg9RePc).

 It often had to do with environmental factors as
 1. Economical crisis